The CMMO Model

 • Trust is strong enough for people to raise real issues.

-• Ownership is broader than job boundaries.
+• Responsibility is broader than job boundaries.

 • Learning is shared rather than hoarded.